JamesHusband/CountryFinder/README.md

 The specification states "Filters should be combinable" but was ambiguous about scope.
 I interpreted this to mean:

 - **Continent & Currency**: These filters work together within the same search type
-- **Search Type Switching**: Each search type (Continent & Currency, Country Code, Country Name) operates independently with cleared state when switching between types
+- **Search Type Switching**: Each search type (Continent & Currency, Country Code, Country Name) operates independently with cleared state when switching between types.

+I have published a branch where state persists between search types.

 ### Country Name Search